gusaidler/blog/_posts/2018-08-16-instagram-data-analysis.markdown

 First of all, please read the [README](https://github.com/LevPasha/Instagram-API-python/blob/master/README.md) in order to install the InstagramAPI package.

+I assume you will have `pandas` installed already.

 Then, let's import the necessary packages that will be used along this demonstration:

 ```python